Arjun-G-Ravi/AI-Notes/01_Machine Learning/05_Model Evaluation/02_Evaluation Criterion.md

 # Evaluation Criterions

 ## 1. Regression Models
-First, we compute the mean squared error (or any such error measure) for the training, and, separately, for the test data.
+The evaluation criterion for regression models include
+ - Mean Squared Error(MSE) - **the most popular**
+ - Mean Absolute Error (MAE)
+ - R-squared (R2)

 If the MSE of the model on the test data is substantially higher than the MSE obtained on the training data, this is a sign of overfitting.
 If both underperforms, it is underfitting.

 ## 2. Classification Models